NickGatti/X3D-HTML-GENERATOR/README.md

     let displayHTMLinfoButtonText = 'Diagnosis Info';
     //The text for the 'metaDataButton'
     let metaDataInfoButtonText = 'MetaData Info';
+    //The XML element to find the metaDataInfoAttribute in let metaDataInfoElement = 'MetadataInteger';
+    //The XML element for MetadataInteger must contain let mustContainElement = 'name';
+    //The XML value for mustContainElement to look for let mustContainValue = 'IPCCCID';
-    //Which XML tag to look for to display on the metaDataButton let metaDataInfo = 'EACTSID';
+    //Which XML attribute to look for to display on the metaDataButton let metaDataInfoAttribute = 'value';
     //What HTML to display when the 'displayHTMLinfo' button is clicked let displayHTMLinfoHTML = [{
             "p": "Example p tag"